 Here you'll find some of the best eclipse maps, globes, and calculators available, as judged by members of the AAS Solar Eclipse Task Force.
-To avoid overwhelming you with too much information, we've intentionally weighted our listings toward resources that are relatively new, up to date, and/or especially relevant to the October 14, 2023, and/or April 8, 2024, American solar eclipses.
+To avoid overwhelming you with too much information, we've intentionally weighted our listings toward resources that are relatively new, up to date, and/or especially relevant to the April 8, 2024, North American solar eclipse.
 We've also considered quality, of course; if something is listed here, we think it's of high quality.
 If it's not listed here, that doesn't mean it's not of high quality — it just means we can't list everything (or we haven't heard of it).
 If you have, or know of, a resource that you think belongs here, please contact us; we can't guarantee that we'll add the item to our website, but we will consider it.

 Maps by Fred Espenak, known worldwide as "Mr. Eclipse."
 Now retired from NASA's Goddard Space Flight Center, Fred is longtime author of the NASA Eclipse Bulletin and the world's leading expert in the science of eclipse prediction.
 The following maps are on his EclipseWise.com website; the animated global maps were created in partnership with Michael Zeiler of GreatAmericanEclipse.com.